J-Siu/ng2-simple-timer-example/Readme.md

 # ng2-simple-timer-example

-This is example for [ng2-simple-timer](https://github.com/J-Siu/ng2-simple-timer), a simple timer service for Angular 2.
+This is example for [ng2-simple-timer](https://github.com/J-Siu/ng2-simple-timer), a simple timer service for Angular.

 ## Index